Monday, November 11, 2024

 "…you must study it out in your mind; then you must ask me if it be right, and if it is right I will cause that your bosom shall burn within you; therefore, you shall feel that it is right."
 (Doctrine & Covenants 9:8)

-Mormons believe this to be how one feels after he receives revelation from God.
-It is hard for those who have experienced the sensation to describe it with words.
-The feeling has been likened to burning, and accompanied with peace.
-Mormons believe that this is divine confirmation of a message, and commonly cite James 1:5 as support for this notion.
+Mormons believe this to be how a person feels after he receives revelation from God.
+It is hard for those who have experienced this sensation to describe with words.
+This feeling has been likened to burning in one's thorax.
+It is accompanied with peace.
+Mormons claim that the occurrence of this sensation is divine confirmation of a message.
+They commonly cite James 1:5 to give credence to this notion.

 Genesis 8:21 records God Himself as saying that man is wicked from the days of his youth.
-He does not have to be made that way because that is how he naturally is.
-Man has to be taught how to act righteously, which implies our feelings are not a good standard for accepting truth.
+He does not have to be made that way because that is his default position.
+He finds pleasure in rebelling against his own Creator.
+Man has to be taught how to act righteously, which implies that our passions are not a good standard for accepting truth.

-Jeremiah 17:9 describes the human heart as being evil to the core.
-The depths of its depravity are beyond even our own understanding.
+Jeremiah 17:9 describes the human heart as being thoroughly evil.
+The effects of sin on the human heart cover his whole being.
 Our emotions or feelings are not a reliable guide in discerning truth from error, which undercuts any idea of burning in the bosom.

 Ecclesiastes 9:3 characterizes human life in this world as being filled with evil and madness.
+Our hearts lead us down this destructive path.
 The burning of the bosom sensation upheld by Mormons is of no avail to us in seeking out the truth of a matter.

 As for James 1:5, that is concerned with praying to God for wisdom, not trusting in one-self for some internal confirmation about a religious text.
 Further, it is doubtful that Mormons would do the same for the Bible or the sacred book of any other religion.
 Finally, this sort of appeal is useless, since the Book of Mormon does not even teach most of Mormon theology.